 Step 5: Renders in C4D

-Render your scene from Cinema 4D with at least the beauty pass and number of object buffers.
+Render your scene from Cinema 4D with at least the beauty pass and a number of object buffers.
 Given the large number of clones with transparency, it was necessary in this case to set the Ray depth to a maximum of 500 in the render settings.
 A small tip is the extra rendering of the clones shadow pass on the table.
 Even though it is hardly visible, it is the small things that contribute to the final credibility.

 Step 6: Post in AfterEffects

-Do you want to know more.
+Do you want to know more?
 Then, in the short movie hit the pause button a lot of times :).
 That may give you a better idea about the setup.
-If you want a more detailed explanation per step you can always contact me via CallTheONE.
+If you want a more detailed explanation per step, you can always contact me via CallTheONE.